Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

 \subsubsection{How should survey weights be incorporated into the propensity score weighting estimator?}

-Focusing first on the results from the weighting estimator alone (PSW), our simulation results support our theoretical conclusion that incorporating survey weights in both the propensity score and outcome estimation leads to unbiased and efficient propensity score weighting estimators of the population-level treatment effect.
+Focusing first on the results from the weighting estimator alone (PSW), our simulation results support our theoretical conclusion that incorporating survey weights in both the propensity score estimation and final standardization step leads to unbiased estimation of the population-level treatment effect.
 Under good overlap (Table \ref{GoodOverlapSimulationResults}), using survey-weighted propensity score models (W.PS) consistently produces lower bias, higher relative efficiency, and coverage closer to the nominal 95\% compared to using survey weights as an additional covariate (C.PS).
-This pattern is particularly evident for PATO, where W.PS attains near-ideal balance and performance across all specification scenarios.
-These observations, shown in the “Cor\textbar Cor” columns of the first two rows of each estimand corresponding to PSW results in Table \ref{GoodOverlapSimulationResults}, indicate that W.PS excels when the propensity score model is correct and continues to outperform C.PS even when misspecified, as seen in the "Mis\textbar Cor" columns.
+This pattern is particularly evident for PATO, where W.PS shows satisfactory performance across all specification scenarios.
+Overall, the results indicate that W.PS excels when the propensity score model is correct and continues to outperform C.PS even under a misspecified propensity score model (the "Mis\textbar Cor" columns).

-Under poor overlap (Table \ref{PoorOverlapSimulationResults}), the advantage of W.PS over C.PS becomes even more pronounced.
-While C.PS suffers from inflated bias and poor coverage, particularly for PATE and PATT, W.PS maintains lower bias, higher efficiency, and closer-to-nominal coverage across all estimands.
-Particularly, inference for PATO is more robust to poor overlap, PSW with W.PS achieves the lowest biases and highest relative efficiency among all PSW methods, underscoring its ability to attain population-level covariate balance.
+Under poor overlap (Table \ref{PoorOverlapSimulationResults}), the advantage of W.PS over C.PS becomes more pronounced.
+While C.PS suffers from inflated bias and poor coverage, particularly for estimating PATE and PATT, W.PS maintains lower bias, higher efficiency, and closer-to-nominal coverage across all estimands.
+It is worth noting that inference for PATO is more robust to poor overlap, as PSW with W.PS achieves the lowest biases and highest relative efficiency among all PSW methods.
 Moreover, PSW with W.PS for PATO maintains near-nominal coverage at 93.8\%, while C.PS drops below 90\%.
-Even when the propensity score model is misspecified and interaction terms are ignored (“Mis\textbar Cor” columns in Tables \ref{GoodOverlapSimulationResults} and \ref{PoorOverlapSimulationResults}), W.PS consistently outperforms C.PS in terms of bias and coverage, demonstrating its desirability and robustness under model misspecification, regardless of overlap.
+Even when the propensity score model is misspecified and interaction terms are ignored (“Mis\textbar Cor” columns in Tables \ref{GoodOverlapSimulationResults} and \ref{PoorOverlapSimulationResults}), W.PS consistently outperforms C.PS in terms of bias and coverage.